-Is your child on the spectrum and is struggling to communicate, are they finding it difficult to regulate emotions, or having challenges in coping with everyday tasks?
+Is your child on the spectrum and is struggling to communicate?
+Are they finding it difficult to regulate their emotions, or are they having challenges with everyday tasks?
 These things not only affect the child but also the parent.

 Understanding Applied Behaviour Analysis

-ABA therapy, or Applied Behaviour Analysis therapy, is the study of how behaviour works in real-life situations.
-It is a gentle, ethical, and effective approach that can help a person function independently.
+ABA therapy is the study of how behaviour works in real-life situations.
+It is a gentle, ethical, and effective approach that can help a person on the spectrum function independently.

-ABA therapy works on the principle that behaviour is learned, and since it is learned, it can also be altered or strengthened in positive ways.
+ABA therapy works on the principle that children learn different behaviours, and since they learn them over time, it is possible to alter or strengthen them in positive ways.
 It is more of a guided-learning approach grounded in applied behaviour analysis.

 It is important to understand that a child on the spectrum is not misbehaving; they are trying to communicate.
 ABA is a science-backed approach that helps decode what the child is trying to communicate and teaches a clear, safe, and more functional alternative.